apple/ccs-caldavtester/README.txt

 		ATTRIBUTE print-response
 			if set to 'yes' then the HTTP response (header and body) is printed along with test results.
+		ATTRIBUTE wait-for-success
+			if set to 'yes' then the HTTP request will repeat over and over for a set amount of time waiting for the verifiers to pass.
+If time expires without success then the overall request fails.
+The length of time is controlled by the <waittime> element in the serverinfo file (defaults to 10 seconds).

 		ELEMENT <require-feature>
 			set of features.